VysotskiVadim/VysotskiVadim.blog/_drafts/android-jetpack-navigation-navigate-safe.markdown

 Given approach also saved us from the issues related to double navigation ```java.lang.IllegalArgumentException: navigation destination XXX is unknown to this NavController```.
 I can quickly click a few times on the button, which triggers navigation, but app navigates one one time.

-If you don't want to read the article, feel free jumping directly to [the code](https://github.com/VysotskiVadim/jetpack-navigation-example/blob/master/app/src/main/java/dev/vadzimv/jetpack/navigation/example/navigation/SafeNavigationi.kt)

 ## Safe navigation

-Safe navigation consists of a few steps.
-Let's consider them one by one.

 ### Error handling